afrosebanubsc-ctrl/NETWORKWALKS-BO83-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 These checks confirmed that the Kali VM had the expected IP configuration, could reach the virtual gateway, had external network connectivity, and could resolve domain names through DNS.

-[SCREENSHOT 2 — Terminal showing ip a, successful ping, and DNS resolution]